papum20/misc__notes__AllMyProgrammNotes/languages/python/lib_math/matplotlib/objects.md

 matplotlib

-matplotlib.pyplot
+## matplotlib.pyplot
-#functions of same dimensions as axes (vectors)
+// functions of same dimensions as axes (vectors)
-#plots only with 2 vectors / matrix of 2 cols
+// plots only with 2 vectors / matrix of 2 cols
 figure(figsize=) : dimensions/size
 grid() :
 legend([list]) :